Main Image Credit: Mario Purisic

 - selling recorded videos to be viewed on our website via Vimeo

-The practitioner will receive an agreed % percentage of the net income of all event and video sales after fixed costs for production and promotion.
+The practitioner will receive an agreed % percentage of the net income of all event and video sales after costs for production, promotion, payment platform fees and administration.

 This project has been developed collaboratively by practitioners within the Intercultural Roots community and is based on principles of integrity, equality and respect for mutual benefit.
 It was piloted at the end of 2020 with several practitioners and their experience, and that of new practitioners, will continue to inform the best ways of working together collaboratively.

-A legal agreement between Intercultural Roots and freelance practitioners or legally constituted groups, provides the terms and assurances for both parties related to activities and expectations, quality, health & safety, safeguarding, copyright and finances.
+A Legal Agreement (last updated 13 January 2023) between Intercultural Roots and freelance practitioners or legally constituted groups, provides the terms and assurances for both parties related to activities and expectations, quality, health & safety, safeguarding, copyright, finances as well as our organisational Policies & Procedures.

 As part of our procedures for quality assurance, practitioners are required to help gather information useful for monitoring and evaluation and to contribute to regular collaborative discussions and trainings as necessary to ensure continual improvement and success.